Kelony11/Snake_Game/README.md

 - Simple and Easy-to_Understand: I created the game so that it is situatable for all age groups.
 It also uses the up-down-left-right keys on your keyboard to play.

 🟢 ** TECHNICAL STACK ** 🧱
-- PYTHON including it's libraries and function
+- PYTHON: I utilized python including it's libraries like Turtle (To display the game to your console) and various functions to detect collision against the wall and food.